zebulon75018/drawOnImageQTWidget/README.md

 # drawOnImageQTWidget

-# drawOnImageWidget

-drawOnImageWidget is a C++/Qt project that provides a vector drawing widget for drawing on an image.
+drawOnImageQTWidget is a C++/Qt project that provides a vector drawing widget for drawing on an image.
 It utilizes the Qt framework and QWebkitWidgets module, along with the popular JavaScript library fabric.js for drawing functionality.

 ## Features